amboym/StockPortfolioAnalysis/README.md

 ![image](https://github.com/amboym/StockPortfolioAnalysis/assets/162647158/1994804f-6b99-4a24-be85-8868d7eb0d38)

 As we observed from the outcomes above, the Max Sharpe Ratio Portfolio allocating  70.32% of our stock in Nvidia, with the whole portfolio yielding annualized volatility of 0.43.
 On the other hand, the Min Volatility Portfolio suggests a lower annualized return but with reduced volatility.
-Although we have optimally rebalanced within the portfolio slightly, this still does not fix our over-reliance Nvidia stock.
+Although we have optimally rebalanced within the portfolio slightly, this still does not fix our over-reliance in Nvidia stock.

 ## Diversified Portfolio